 If you're filing your tax return electronically, you have the option of paying by electronic debit of your bank account using the Electronic Funds Withdrawal option.
 You'll need to know your account number and your financial institution's routing number.
 You can check with your financial institution to make sure they allow electronic withdrawals and to get the correct routing and account numbers.

-- Make your check or money order payable to the United States Treasury, write on the front of your payment your correct name, address, social security number, daytime telephone number, tax year, and form or notice number (for example - 2017 Form 1040)
+- Make your check or money order payable to the United States Treasury, write on the front of your payment your correct name, address, taxpayer identification number, daytime telephone number, tax year, and form or notice number (for example - 2018 Form 1040)

-- If you're making a payment on a joint return, provide the social security number that's listed first on the return.
+- If you're making a payment on a joint return, provide the taxpayer identification number that's listed first on the return.